Gagniuc/PC-World/README.md

 </div>

+During the test, every successful reply is appended to the result window rather than replacing the previous one.
+Each line records the responding address together with the number of returned bytes, the measured **RTT** and the **TTL** value.
+This makes it possible to observe individual responses as the test progresses and to notice changes in latency or missing replies instead of receiving only a final summary.
 In the preserved example, the destination is `192.168.1.5`.
-The program repeatedly receives 32 byte replies with a reported round trip time of approximately zero milliseconds and a TTL value of 128.
-At the end of the test, it also calculates and displays the approximate average response time.
-The purpose was practical.
-The tool could immediately verify whether another computer was reachable and give a simple indication of connection latency without requiring the reader to open a command prompt or use a separate network utility.
+The program repeatedly receives 32 byte replies with a reported round trip time of approximately zero milliseconds and a TTL value of `128`.
+At the end of the test, it calculates and displays the approximate average response time.
+The capture therefore shows both the individual measurements recorded during the test and the final summary produced by the utility.

 <hr>